Cliffs of moher facts

 The Big Screen

 The cliffs are world-famous and have been featured in a number of movies.
 The area was featured in the movie leap year in 2010, a romantic comedy showing the beauty of the cliffs on the big screen.

 The movie Into The West featured the cliffs.
-1970’s movie Ryan’s Daughter showed the area in one of the opening scenes.
-The Princess Bride was released in 1987 showing the cliffs in its full glory.
+The 1970’s movie Ryan’s Daughter showed the area in one of the opening scenes.
+The Princess Bride was released in 1987 showing the cliffs in their full glory.
 The romantic comedy film Leap Year was filmed on Inishmore, one of the Aran Islands.
 It showed the cliffs in some scenes.

 Most recently the hugely popular movie Harry Potter and the Half-Blood Prince, some scenes were filmed in the area.
-In the scene when Dumbledore and Harry are in trouble, as the plot deepens.
-The backdrop is the Cliffs of Moher, the two characters fly to this beautiful spot, and they arrive on a rock, this is the scene showing the cliffs as a fanatic backdrop to great movie storyline.
-The two characters then enter a cave and Dumbledore’s states “This place has known magic”
+In the scene when Dumbledore and Harry are in trouble, the plot deepens.
+The backdrop is the Cliffs of Moher, the two characters fly to this beautiful spot, and they arrive on a rock, this is the scene showing the cliffs as a fanatic backdrop to a great movie storyline.
+The two characters then enter a cave and Dumbledore states “This place has known magic”

 The hilarious series Father Ted features the cliffs in one episode, The Tentacles Of Doom shows the area in this funny father ted episode.
-U2’s album artwork for the album No Line on the Horizon, shows the Atlantic Ocean From the Cliffs.
+U2’s album artwork for the album No Line on the Horizon shows the Atlantic Ocean from the Cliffs.